comp129/comp55/docs/labs/10-Timer.md

 you want to implement the `implements ActionListener` interface first.
 Then *right-click* the underlined class name to automatically add unimplemented methods.
 That IDE option will add the `actionPerformed` function to the class.
-Some example code would be as follows.
+Here's an example of what Eclipse would add:

 ```java
 public class SomeClass implements ActionListener {